SynapticStrings/Orchid/README.md

 ### Layered Hooks

+Orchid employs an onion-like execution model (similar to Rack or Plug middleware), where hooks wrap around the core logic.

+*Note: This refers to the runtime call stack, distinct from the 'Onion Architecture' design pattern which concerns static code dependencies and domain boundaries.*

 #### Step Level (Hook)

 Within `Orchid.Runner`, which is responsible for executing steps, data flows like an onion from the outer layers through the inner layers and back to the outer layers.